-In order to make the curriculum design process work smoothly, curriculum designers often meet with educational decision-makers, committees, and advisory groups to determine the specialized needs of a certain group of individuals.
-Additionally, many curriculum designers train teachers and other professionals to make proper use of educational technology and new instructional materials.
-For educators who want an important and fulfilling career beyond the classroom, the curriculum design field provides a rewarding opportunity.
+In order to make the curriculum design process work smoothly, curriculum designers often meet with educational decision-makers, committees and advisory groups to determine the needs of participating students.
+Additionally, many curriculum designers train teachers and other professionals on how to make proper use of educational technology and instructional materials.
 Those with a curriculum design degree may be found working in the following positions:

 Instructional coordinators are charged with developing and maintaining teaching standards and curriculum in schools.
 They ensure that the curriculum produces the desired results, assess the teaching techniques used to deliver the curriculum, and work closely with school administrators and teachers.
 These professionals may also conduct teacher training.

 - Minimum Educational Requirement: Instructional coordinators are required to hold a master's degree in curriculum design.
 They are usually expected to have experience in teaching, education administration, or both.

 - Special Certifications or Licensures: Licensing requirements vary by state.
 However, many instructional coordinators are required to hold a teaching license, a school administrator license, or both -- particularly if working in a public school setting.